curl/everything-curl/cmdline/urls/browsers.md

 URI-like strings.

-Sometimes the differences between what you see in a browser's address bar and what you can pass in to curl is significant.
+Sometimes the differences between what you see in a browser's address bar and what you can pass into curl is significant.